damiancarrillo/Stencil/docs/api.rst

 Template API
 ============

-This document describes Stencils Swift API, and not the Swift template language.
+This document describes Stencil's Swift API, and not the Stencil template language.

 .. contents:: :depth: 2